“Plain dishes offer the same pleasure as a luxurious table, when the pain that comes from want is taken away.” Epicurus

-Think about when you were younger and had less money, I assume you spent a fair bit less.
+Think about when you were younger and you had less money, I assume you spent less.
 Then over time you slowly started to earn more, got pay rises, promotions, changed jobs etc. Chances are that your spending increased as your income increased.
 Did this stop at some point?
 Should it stop at some point?

 Are you happier now, spending more money than you were when you were younger and spent less?
-Were you unhappy then because you spent less money?
 Say you earn a hefty income every month, are you proportionally more happier than the people you know that earn less?
 You may have more things, go to more fancy restaurants, but has the extra money that you’ve spent added any more happiness or convenience to your life after hedonic adaption is taken into account?

 For many people the only thing that puts an upper limit upon how much they spend, is how much they earn.
-If this is you; you are placing something very important, the cost to maintain your life in its current state into the hands of something that you cannot control; the amount of, and regularity of your income.
+If this is you; you are placing something very important, the cost to maintain your lifestyle in its current state into the hands of something that you cannot control, the amount of and regularity of your income.
 This is a risky way to live.

 I propose that as you spend more you reach a point where your happiness or convenience you receive from the purchase doesn’t increase.
 The law of diminishing returns kicks in and you hand over more of your paper life tokens and get less or nothing back in return.

-Hence you should optimise your spend so that you are not pissing your finite paper life force tokens up against the inevitable wall of diminishing returns.
+You should optimise your spend so that you are not pissing your finite paper life tokens up against the inevitable wall of diminishing returns.

 The first step to doing this is to start to track your expenses. **

-In order to know if all of your expenditure is actually making you proportionally happier, you should track how much you spend per relevant categories, and then reflect upon what you get from that spend each month.
+In order to know if all of your expenditure is actually making you proportionally happier, you should track how much you spend per relevant categories, and then reflect upon that spend each month.

-You should actually stop and consciously think once per month, am I happy about spending that much on each category?
+You should actually stop and consciously think once per month, am I happy about spending that much on said category?